June 2017

 Current production as at:

-Cowrie octopus
+Dancing octopus

-Single cast from original mould
+Single cast from original mold

 1